 ABOUT INFINITE GLASSWORKS

-Kate and Matthew are graduates of the Glass Program at the Sheridan College School of Craft and Design.
-They have exhibited their blown glass in galleries in Canada, and are involved in several art collectives.
-Their glasswork can be found in private collections both nationally and internationally.
+Kate is a graduate of the Glass Program at the Sheridan College School of Craft and Design.
+She has exhibited her work in galleries in Canada and the USA and is involved in several art collectives.
+Her glasswork can be found in private collections both nationally and internationally.

 ABOUT THE PROCESS